 AGILE SPIRIT exercise has been conducted since 2011 to exercise freedom-of-navigation, help develop the Georgian Defence Forces capability and interoperability, and foster development of training capacity in West Georgia.

-NOBLE PARTNER exercise has been conducted since 2015 to exercise freedom-of-movement, demonstrate expeditionary capabilities, exercise tasks inherent to Georgian territorial defense, and build combined land force capabilities and interoperability.
+NOBLE PARTNER exercise has been conducted since 2015 to exercise freedom-of-movement, demonstrate expeditionary capabilities, exercise tasks inherent to Georgian territorial defence, and build combined land force capabilities and interoperability.

 State Partnership Program (SPP) and Bilateral Affairs Office (BAO)